gerritnowald/budget_book/README.md

 This has to be done manually in the beginning, e.g. using Excel.
 Later, Machine Learning is used to automatically categorize new transactions.

+Use `categorizer_training.ipynb` to train a machine learning model on your transactions with your categories.
+A list of all currently used categories is automatically saved as `categories.csv`.
+My current model `categorizer.joblib` is also provided, but it will use my categories.

 ## comdirect API

 For the API import for the German *comdirect bank*, the user has to [register](https://www.comdirect.de/cms/kontakt-zugaenge-api.html) and insert the credentials into `config_comdirectAPI.json`.